AymaneK24/Harden-kubernetes-security/README.md

 ```

 #### Notes:
-variables environment for frontend are injected in the build time :
+.env vars for frontend are injected in the build time :
  -> npm start is a bad practice in dockerfile and means we can inject env vars in runtime which is baad!

-variables environment for backend are injected in runtime
+.env vars for backend are injected in runtime

 browser communicates with both backend and frontend, it's not frontend that communicates with backend